SpeechLabNTU/chatbot_web_framework/README.md

 3. Twilio Speech Lab (To be implemented)<br/>

 # Features
-1. Switchable Text/Speech based input<br/>
+1. Text and Speech based input methods<br/>
 2. Multi FAQ Endpoint selection for response visualization<br/>
 3. Response similarity comparison<br/>
 4. Recommendation for similar questions<br/>

 # Deployment Considerations
 Docker is used to set up 3 microservices React Frontend, Node Backend and Flask Server for response comparison.
 A docker-compose file is used to start up all microservices for deployment usage.
+Docker deployment resources can be found in the Docker branch of the repository.

 # Includes:
-frontend directory(ReactJS)<br/>
-backend directory(NodeJS)<br/>
-comparison directory(Response comparison API on Flask framework)<br/>
-compose directory(Docker compose and env file)<br/>
-python directory(python program)<br/>
+**frontend directory**: Written on ReactJS, provides the view of the application<br/>
+**backend directory**: Written on NodeJS, provides API endpoints for frontend<br/>
+**comparison directory**: Written on Flask, provides API service for response comparisons<br/>
+**dialogflowfunctions**: Written on NodeJS, used to upload intentions ot dialogflow for NLP training<br/>

 # Master Branch

-This branch includes both Docker builds as well as local builds.
-Build differences are as follows:<br/>
-**Docker Build**<br/>
-1. Frontend Directory<br/>
-2. Backend Directory<br/>
-3. Comparison Directory<br/>
-4. Compose Directory<br/>

-**Development Build (Recommended)**<br/>
+**Running Development**<br/>

-Following directories should be executed in seperate terminals to run application
+Following directories must be executed in seperate terminals to run application

 1. Frontend Directory<br/>
 2. Backend Directory<br/>